-The Southern Downs Heritage Festival celebrates the history of the Southern Downs as part of the National Trust Heritage Festival Queensland.
+The Southern Downs Heritage Festival celebrates the history of the Southern Downs as part of the Australian Heritage Festival.
 The theme this year is “My Culture, My Story”.
 Warwick was the first free settlement in Queensland and the whole area was opened up by Patrick Leslie and his two brothers George and Walter Leslie.
 The Assmanhausen Winery of the mid 1800s at Sandy Creek was a great exporter of German style wines to England and countries of Europe up until WW2.

 There are 25 community groups from across the Southern Downs participating.
 Some activities are free while some have a small entry fee and there is usually something of interest for all members of the family.
 There are over 30 events held over the 10 days.